Value Creation Services

 This topic is not covered in the iSHARE Trust Framework.
 The data space is free to define agreements or remove this section.

 Beyond simply sharing data, many data spaces benefit from services that help participants create additional value.
-According to the DSSC, these can include analytics, enrichment, dashboards, data quality checks, or semantic alignment tools.
+According to the DSSC, value creation services are technical services that add functionality on top of data sharing.
+They can support individual participants, for example, through transformation or analytics, or create broader value by combining data from multiple sources.

 Unlike core interoperability and trust services, these value-adding services are not defined in the iSHARE Trust Framework.
-Each data space is free to decide which services are relevant for its community.
+They are not mandatory for every data space, but depending on the business model, use cases, or offerings, they may be important.
+Each data space is free to decide which services are relevant for its community and under what conditions they are provided.

 A few practical principles apply:

 By introducing value creation services, data spaces can move from “data available” to “data usable and impactful,” helping participants unlock new applications and business opportunities.
-The business aspects of these services are considered in the Data Space Offering building block, while information about providers of these services is provided in the Intermediaries and Operators building block.
+The business aspects of these services are considered in the Data Space Offering building block, while information about providers of such services is addressed in the Intermediaries and Operators building block.

 Last updated